 Nothing by halves (except the price)

-There is something sweet about the Michelin starred L’Autre Pied.
-That the 7 course tasting menu is 50% off prompts a dark curiosity which is almost perverse in nature.
-This is the kind of peering interest you might have when something unfortunate happens, and you relish every detail.
-The thrill of playing spectator to L’Autre Pieds inability to fill tables is too delicious to miss.
+There is something sweet about the Michelin starred L’Autre Pied, whose 7 course tasting menu is now 50% off.
+It’s sudden doubling in value also prompts a dark curiosity which is almost perverse in nature.
+The thrill of playing spectator to L’Autre Pieds inability to fill tables is almost as delicious as the food.

-To my chagrin, the night starts off on entirely the wrong foot with a variety of freshly baked bread.
-The generosity with the walnut loaf, sweet onion brioche, and parmesan bread is vexing.
-To further undermine my voyeuristic endeavours, canapés of poppy seed pastry and chicken liver parfait are bursting with olive and salt.
-Henceforth, a wary recognition of how brilliant the food is ensues.
+The generosity with the walnut loaf, sweet onion brioche, and parmesan bread to start is lovely, but does rather undermine any voyeuristic endeavours, followed by canapés of poppy seed pastry and chicken liver parfait bursting with olive and salt.
+Henceforth, a happy recognition of how brilliant the food is ensues.

 Confused head-scratching continues with the artichoke foam amuse bouche, which has the same clarity of taste as the canapé.
+Why is this food half price?
 The next course provides the one low point of the night, featuring a one dimensional plate of radish, quinoa, crème fraiche, fennel and dill.
 There are no peaks or troughs of variation to be had, and for once a small portion is the only redeeming feature.
 The contents of the offending plate are hastily consumed and promptly forgotten, lest they should infect our newfound optimism.

 Every other plate of food is leagues ahead of expectation.
 A third course of flame grilled mackerel is ensconced in a wedge of brittle, fried skin.
 In a stroke of genius the oily fish is paired with miso, which balances the heavy flavour of the mackerel effortlessly.
 Not to be outmanoeuvred, our cunning fourth course of cod is poached to a delicate flake with Ras El Hanout spice mixture, which swells with the aroma of nutmeg, anise, and cinnamon.
 Slicks of butternut squash and soybean puree cushion the volatile spices like the most comforting mistress.